Etisalat-Internship/Logstash-AutoConfigureTable/README.md

 }
 ```

->Tip: `bcancer.csv` and `2 - Second Pipeline.conf` files are merely provided to serve as templates or for testing, they carry no particular significance for the code to run.
+>Tip: `bcancer.csv` file is merely provided to serve as templates or for testing, it carries no particular significance for the code to run.

 5. python 2.7 or python 3.6 (or higher) needs to be installed